infinex-exchange/core.mailer/README.md

-# vayamos-exchange/mailer
+# infinex-exchange/mailer
-A daemon that sends e-mails to Vayamos Exchange users
+A daemon that sends e-mails to Infinex users

 ## Install
 1. Rename `config.sample.inc.php` to `config.inc.php` and configure MariaDB and SMTP connection.